 ‘Afflicted’ – decent Netflix horror film alert!

 Afflicted is a 2013 found-footage horror film.
 It’s pretty low budget – one of those films where the actors are friends with the director and they use their real first names.
-You know what I’m saying.
 In this case the directors, writers and lead actors are the same two guys – Derek Lee and Clif Prowse.
-And let’s start this on a positive note by saying truthfully – they did a great job.
+And let’s start this on a positive note by saying truthfully – they did a good job.

 Don’t let the found-footage or low budge thing put you off – Afflicted was definitely a good movie and I enjoyed it.
 The story centres around an American guy called Derek and his best friend Clif (see, I told you) who are embarking on a once-in-a-lifetime trip around the world.
 We find out that Derek has just been diagnosed with a brain aneurysm and is subsequently taking a ‘grab life by the horns’ kind of outlook.